& how to get house sitting jobs

 We never believed it was possible for us to afford to travel the world until we started housesitting.
 So we started investigating the potential for long term housesitting and how to become house sitters, preferably international housesitting.
-We were particularly interested in long term house sitting in Europe and in particular the UK and Ireland.
+We were particularly interested in long term house sitting jobs in Europe and in particular the UK and Ireland.

 For Canadians housesitting for snowbirds is a great way to escape the Florida blues.
 If you want a new experience and don’t fancy hanging around waiting for hurricanes in the Southern US housesitting is a brilliant way to get to places you might not otherwise be able to see.